-Students and parents will have the opportunity to select Year 7 Music Band or Year 7 Music General in an information pack to be sent out in the last quarter of 2024.
+Students and parents will have the opportunity to select Year 7 Music Band or Year 7 Music General in the subject selection process.

 Formative and summative assessment using the Achievement Standards as specified by the Australian Curriculum.

 PHYSICAL EDUCATION AND HEALTH